 The Communication Studies/Business major is intended for those students who wish to pursue a career in a business field which stresses the importance of strong communication skills.
+Corporate executives identify strong communication skills as a key element in their professional success.
 This major combines a core group of classes from each department and produces the background need to pursue a career in public relations, advertising, human resources or general business.